IDAES/idaes-pse/docs/property_models/general/eos/ideal.rst

 Component Molar Enthalpy by Phase
 ---------------------------------

-Component molar enthalpies by phase are calcuated using the pure component method provided by the users in the property package configuration arguments plus the standard enthalpy of formation for the state (a parameter in the Property Parameter Block named `dh_form` or `dh_vap_form`).
+Component molar enthalpies by phase are calcuated using the pure component method provided by the users in the property package configuration arguments.

 Molar Entropy by Phase
 -----------------------